Scouting the QMJHL for the next Edmonton Oilers

 Anyways, here is a list of all the Centers who are likely to be drafted this year out of the “Q“.
 The first column is a general ranking based on where I think they should be rated roughly.
 Not every player is ranked by every system so I tried to list the most appropriate.
 I used a variety of resources: ISS (International Scouting Services), FC (Future Considerations), NCS (NHL Central Scouting) and my own rankings to determine where they could be drafted.
 The rankings will likely change by end of the year but this is a good measuring stick for now.
 I used hockeydb.com for the measurables and the player links all direct to eliteprospects.com.

 The knocks on him are consistency & lack of defensive awareness at times.
-He plays on a stacked team and didn’t always show up on the scoreboard like he should have early, but has gotten better as the season has gone on.
-He can play center or the wing but if does not continue to improve his defence, will end up on the wing in the NHL which wouldn’t be a bad thing.
-His 46.5 FO% also tells me he might be better suited as a RW.
-Edmonton has a huge need for a player like this so it wouldn’t be a shock at all if they trade down to free up some salary, and target a guy like Lavoie.
+He plays on a stacked team and didn’t always show up on the scoreboard like he should have early, but has gotten better as the season has gone on and in the playoffs.
+He can play center or the wing but if does not continue to improve his defence and decision making, will end up on the wing in the NHL which wouldn’t be a bad thing.
+His 46.5 FO% also tells me he might be better suited as a RW anyways.
+Edmonton has a huge need for a player like this so it wouldn’t be a shock at all if they trade down to free up some salary, and target a guy like Lavoie later in the 1st round.
 He is a late 2000 birthday so just missed the cut-off for getting drafted last year, but put up 30 goals, 63 pts last season so that’s not a concern for me.
 Watch this highlight from Team Canada last summer:

 Nikita Alexandrov – One of the biggest risers on draft boards this year, Alexandrov is a silky smooth pivot who certainly looks the part.
 Has nice size, good speed, can dangle & is a smart player who makes a lot of good, subtle plays.
 He displays great vision & can make some terrific passes.
 He kind of reminds me of Matvei Guskov in the OHL except he goes harder to the net & has a much better shot.
 His wrister is absolutely deadly and he shoots a ton.
 192 shots in 58 games for a center.
 Great hands in tight too.
 Still needs to work on his defensive game from what I can tell but by all indications is improving in that area.
 43.6 FO% will need to get better but projects as a Center at the next level.
 Sneaky upside as he appears to still be a bit raw.
 Looks like an early 2nd rd pick.